whichbuffer/genus/README.md

 # genus
-Chat app with ReactJS and firebase backend
+Chat application with ReactJs and firebase backend